 The Company has an Incentive Stock Option Plan (the "Plan").
 The Plan provides for options to be granted to the benefit of employees, directors and third parties.
 The maximum number of shares allocated to and made available to be issued under the Plan is 11,804,761.
-In 2007, the board of directors adopted a new option pricing policy such that the exercise price of options granted under the Stock Option Plan is priced as the greater of the three months weighted average trading price prior to the grant.
+In 2007, the board of directors adopted a new option pricing policy such that the exercise price of options granted under the Stock Option Plan is priced as the greater of the three months weighted average trading price prior to the grant and the closing trading price for the common shares for the last trading day prior to the grant.
 The term of any option granted shall not exceed the maximum permitted time period under applicable regulations.
 Unless otherwise provided in the Stock Option Plan, the options shall be cumulatively exercisable in installments over the option period at a rate to be fixed by the Board of Directors.
 Certain options become exercisable upon achieving predetermined performance milestones and are specific to the respective employee's agreement.
 The Company will not provide financial assistance to any optionee in connection with the exercise of options.